07 Apr Be Home

 Throughout history, people have wondered about human nature.
 Deep down, are we basically good or bad?

-Recently, science is beginning to offer a persuasive answer.
-When the body is not disturbed by hunger, thirst, pain, or illness, and when the mind is not disturbed by threat, frustration, or rejection, then most people settle into their resting state, a sustainable equilibrium in which the body refuels and repairs itself and the mind feels peaceful, happy, and loving.
-I call this our Responsive mode of living.
-It is our home base, which is wonderful news.
+When the body is not disturbed by hunger, thirst, pain, or illness, and when the mind is not disturbed by threat, frustration, or rejection, then most people settle into their resting state.
+This is a sustainable equilibrium in which the body refuels and repairs itself and the mind feels peaceful, happy, and loving.
+I call this the Responsive mode.
+In a sense, this is our “home base,” our fundamental nature as human beings.
+(Obviously, I am not talking about the physical location where a person lives.)
 We are still engaged with the world, still participating with pleasure and passion, but on the basis of a background sense of safety, sufficiency, and connection.

 These two modes of living, Responsive and Reactive, are the foundation of human nature.
-We have no choice about the vital aims they serve – avoiding harms, approaching rewards, and attaching to others – nor about the brain’s capacity to be in either mode.
+We have no choice about the core need they attempt to meet – safety, satisfaction, and connection – nor about the brain’s capacity to be in either mode.

 Our only choice is which mode we’re in.

 Happily, the Responsive mode is the resting state, the default, of body and mind.
-It’s what you return to when you’re not rattled.
+It’s what we return to when we’re not rattled.
 In the language of systems theory, the Responsive mode is the most fundamental “strange attractor” in the dynamic processes of your brain.
 Therefore, this mode is your underlying nature – not the Reactive one.
 You don’t have to scratch and claw your way to the mountaintop; if whatever is disturbing you comes to an end, you’ll soon come home to the lovely sunny meadow that has always been here – even if was hidden by the fogs and shadows of a troubled body or mind.
-Your deepest nature is peace not hatred, happiness not greed, love not heartache, and wisdom not confusion.
+Our deepest nature is peace not hatred, happiness not greed, love not resentment or shame, and wisdom not confusion.

-As soon as you have a sense of home . . . you are home!
-Because body and mind are inclined toward the Responsive mode, any sense of ease in the body or feeling of calm, contentment, or caring in the mind will start activating some Responsive circuits in your brain.
-This will naturally light up associated circuits with a cascading, snowballing effect throughout the Responsive network.
+As soon as you have a sense of this natural home base . . . you are home!
+Because body and mind are inclined toward the Responsive mode, any sense of ease in the body or feeling of calm, contentment, or caring in the mind will start activating related Responsive “circuits” in your brain.

 Your body and mind want to come home: that’s where energy is conserved for the marathon of life, where learning is consolidated, where resources are built rather than expended, and where pains and traumas are healed.